Mozambique May 21, May 22, May 26-28, 2023.

 Mozambican Civil War (1977–1992).
 President Samora Machel established a one-party state based on Marxist principles.
 From 1977 to 1992, a long and violent civil war between the opposition forces of anti-communist Mozambican National Resistance (RENAMO) rebel militias and the FRELIMO regime occurred.
 Combined with sabotage from the neighbouring Rhodesia and South Africa, ineffective policies, failed central planning, and the resulting economic collapse resulted in the exodus of Portuguese nationals and Mozambicans of Portuguese heritage, a collapsed infrastructure, lack of investment in productive assets, and government nationalisation of privately owned industries, as well as widespread famine.

 RENAMO-controlled areas included 50% of the rural areas.
-Health services cut backs, mass human rights violations from both sides through the use of terror and indiscriminate targeting of civilians.
+Health services cutbacks, mass human rights violations from both sides through the use of terror and indiscriminate targeting of civilians.
 The central government executed tens of thousands of people and sent many people to “re-education camps” where thousands died.

 An estimated one million Mozambicans perished during the civil war, 1.7 million took refuge in neighbouring states, and several million more were internally displaced.
 300,000 and 600,000 people died of famine during the war.

 On 19 October 1986, Machel and 33 others died in a plane crash.
-Machel’s successor Joaquim Chissano implemented sweeping changes in the country, starting reforms such as changing from Marxism to capitalism and began peace talks with RENAMO.
+Machel’s successor Joaquim Chissano implemented sweeping changes in the country, starting reforms such as changing from Marxism to capitalism and beginning peace talks with RENAMO.
 The new constitution enacted in 1990 provided for a multi-party political system, market-based economy, and free elections.
 The civil war ended in October 1992 and peace returned.

 Democratic era (1993–present).
 Elections in 1994 were free and fair.
 By mid-1995, over 1.7 million refugees returned and an additional four million internally displaced persons had returned to their homes.
 Elections in 1999 and 2004 were again won by FRELIMO.